 The goal of creating a backup is to protect all of your data – photos, files, music, documents, passwords, bookmarks, favorites, and system preferences.
 That way, if your update fails to install for any reason, you can quickly restore your system instead of losing those files or re-configuring your system settings.
 The best way to capture all of that information is to create a full image backup.

 For the most comprehensive protection, we recommend you follow the 3-2-1 Rule of backing up:

 - Create three copies so no single event can wipe out all the data.

 - Save them to two different formats, like an internal drive and external media (disk, USB, cloud, etc.).

 - And keep one copy off-site to protect against physical disasters like theft, fire or flooding.

 “Acronis True Image is the easiest program in its class for non-technical folk, but it still includes detailed and powerful options for experts.
-Its combination of backup (both local and cloud), disk cloning, rescue-disc creation, and other unique tools, along with a more modern interface than the competition, secures Acronis True Image's place as PCMag's Editors' Choice for local backup software.”
+Its combination of backup (both local and cloud), disk cloning, rescue-disc creation, and other unique tools, along with a more modern interface than the competition, secure Acronis True Image's place as PCMag's Editors' Choice for local backup software.”